shivam-maharshi/clb-hcknr/README.md

 # IDEAL
-A repository for Information Storage and Retrieval - CS5604 course at Virginia Tech.
+A repository for the Solr Team in the Information Storage and Retrieval - CS5604 course at Virginia Tech.